ahubi/CarND-Advanced-Lane-Lines/writeup.md

 ### Pipeline (single images)

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one undistorted image:
+To demonstrate this step, I will describe how I apply the process of creating binary thresholded image.
+Below is an undistorted test image:

 ![alt text][image2]

 #### Create thresholded binary image